 Lake District Wedding Photographer

-If you are planning your wedding in the Lakes this 2020 or 2021, wether its a lakeside wedding for all your wedding guests to enjoy.
+If you are planning your wedding in the Lakes this 2020 or 2021, whether it’s a lakeside wedding for all your wedding guests to enjoy.
 Or you are eloping and are looking for intimate and stunning wedding photography.
 I’d love to hear from you and see if we could work together to create images that could take your breath away all over again.

 Wedding Venues & Ceremonies

-As we approach summer 2020 more and more weddings will be taking place here.
+As we approach the summer of 2020 more and more weddings will be taking place here.
 If you have already decided on having your wedding here in Cumbria then you may want to consider having your honeymoon in the Lake District.
-First of all you’ll already be there though the article I’ve written with many other reasons to have your honeymoon in the lakes should help out for sure.
+First of all, you’ll already be there though the article I’ve written with many other reasons to have your honeymoon in the lakes should help out for sure.
 You can read that by clicking this link here.
 Even if you don’t want your main honeymoon here.
-Its the perfect mini-moon location.
+It’s the perfect mini-moon location.

 One of the great things about having your wedding in the Lake District.
 Is that although your wedding will be the main event for all of your wedding guests.
 There is plenty to do for your guests before and after your wedding.
 Here are some examples of things to do in the Lake District;

-One of the activities the Lake District is most famous for is its climbing and walking.
+One of the activities the Lake District is most famous for is climbing and walking.
 Walking more so with popular hikes such as doing a circuit of Buttermere or Lake Windermere’s western shore.
 Go in search of waterfalls like Aira Force.
-Other popular locations to walk are Friar’s Crag in Keswick.
-Also Derwent water has stunning walks.
+Other popular locations to walk to are Friar’s Crag in Keswick.
+Also, Derwent water has stunning walks.

-Climbing and abseiling is also extremely popular.
+Climbing and abseiling are also extremely popular.
 The list is endless here and I’d recommend using a company for help and guidance.
-Scarfell Pike is amongst the favourites.
-So get your self out and about!
+Scarfell Pike is amongst the favorites.
+So get yourself out and about!

 Your wedding in the Lake District can be much more than just saying “I do”.
-Make an adventure out if it for yourself and all your guests!
+Make an adventure out of it for yourself and all your guests!

 When you are in the Lake District, it’s very rare that you will see someone without a camera.
 For reasons we have already discussed, but mainly its breathtaking scenery.
-One thing Ive not mentioned though is the wildlife in the lakes.
+One thing I’ve not mentioned though is the wildlife in the lakes.
 Another strong reason attracting visitors from all over the world.
-You can check out the Heart of The Lakes where they give you a list of all the wildlife available to take pictures of whilst your in the area.
+You can check out the Heart of The Lakes where they give you a list of all the wildlife available to take pictures of whilst you’re in the area.
 One of the most loved species, the humble red squirrel can be seen all year round amongst the woodlands.
-Take your pick the the list of spectacular birds of prey that nest here; You’ll come across Buzzards and Ketstrels on hill walks though you’ll need some patience and pin sharp hearing!
+Take your pick the list of spectacular birds of prey that nest here; You’ll come across Buzzards and Kestrels on hill walks though you’ll need some patience and pin-sharp hearing!
 In the summer and in and around Bassenthwaite Lake you’ll find Osprey as there are breeding cottages nearby.
-The largest Bird of Prey in the UK is the white tailed eagle, sadly you won’t find any here but you will find the UK’s second biggest, the golden eagle.
-Red Deer, Otters and Grey Seals are amongst some other wildlife to get your camera out for.
-As well as butteries and flora and Forna.
+The largest Bird of Prey in the UK is the white-tailed eagle, sadly you won’t find any here but you will find the UK’s second-biggest, the golden eagle.
+Red Deer, Otters, and Grey Seals are amongst some other wildlife to get your camera out for.
+As well as butterflies and flora and Forna.
 Being a Lake District Wedding Photographer is great not only because I get to shoot so many beautiful weddings here, but also I’ve got to know the place and as someone who’s pretty good with a camera, I get to get some great photos personally too.